Faddeev-Jackiw and Canonical Analysis of the Jackiw-Teitelboim model written as a BF theory: Hamiltonian dynamics of the Jackiw-Teitelboim model in the BF formulation

 \section{Hamiltonian dynamics of the Jackiw-Teitelboim model in the BF formulation}

-The "BF" action (\ref{2c}) can be written in the form \footnote{The notation "Tr" represents a non-degenerate invariant biinear form on the Lie algebra and $Tr(T_{i}T_{j})=\langle T_{i},T_{j}\rangle=\eta_{ij}$ plays the role of a metric on the Lie algebra.} \cite{Fu}
+The "BF" action (\ref{2c}) can be written in the form \footnote{The notation "Tr" represents a non-degenerate invariant bilinear form on the Lie algebra and $Tr(T_{i}T_{j})=\langle T_{i},T_{j}\rangle=\eta_{ij}$ plays the role of a metric on the Lie algebra.} \cite{Fu}

 The "B-field" ($B\rightarrow\phi=\phi^{i}T_{i}=: \varphi^{I}\textbf{P}_{I}+\Psi\textbf{J}$ ) of the theory is a 0-form and $F=F^{i}T_{i}= F^{I}\textbf{P}_{I}+F^{2}\textbf{J}$ is the Yang-Mills curvature, where $F^{I}=de^{I}+\omega{^{I}}_{J}\wedge e^{J}$ and $F^{2}=d\omega+\frac{\Lambda}{2}\epsilon_{IJ}e^{I}\wedge e^{J}$ represent the torsion and curvature 2-form of the zweibein field in the first order formalism\footnote{The values of the spacetime of the indices $\mu,\nu,...$ are label by t, x.
-The antisymmetric tensor $\epsilon^{\mu\nu}$ is defined by $\epsilon^{tx}=1$.}.
+The antisymmetric tensor $\epsilon^{\mu\nu}$ is defined by $\epsilon^{tx}=1$ \cite{7}.}.

 The action (\ref{14a}) can be now rewriten as

 The variation of the action (\ref{14}) leads to the equations